 What Is Seller Financing?

-Under the terms of seller financing, a property owner who is selling their home effectively serves as a mortgage lender as well and provides partial or total financing directly to the buyer.
-It’s a form of real estate agreement that’s intended to cut out the middleman and allow the buyer to pay the seller in installments rather than applying to obtain a traditional mortgage from a bank, credit union, or other financial institution.
-In effect, a seller financing agreement functions along similar lines as a mortgage loan, except that the debt is owned and overseen by the home seller instead of a financial lender.
+Seller financing is a type of real estate agreement that allows the buyer to pay the seller in installments rather than using a traditional mortgage from a bank, credit union or other financial institution.
+A seller financing agreement functions along similar lines as a mortgage loan, except that it cuts out the middleman and allows the home seller to own and oversee the debt instead of a traditional lender.

-If you choose to opt for a purchase-money mortgage (a mortgage that is issued to a homebuyer directly by a property seller) then the seller will provide financing and handle the mortgage process, during which you will enter into a mortgage with the seller instead of a corporate lender.
-Also sometimes referred to as owner financing or purchase-money mortgages, seller financing’s advantages include no minimum down payment, homeownership access for those with poor credit, and fewer regulations.
-But these same upsides can also quickly become disadvantages as well
+If you choose to opt for a purchase-money mortgage (a mortgage that is issued to a home buyer directly by a property seller), then the seller will provide financing and handle the mortgage process, during which you will enter into a mortgage with the seller instead of a corporate lender.
+Also sometimes referred to as owner financing or purchase-money mortgages, seller financing’s advantages include no minimum down payment, homeownership access for those with poor credit and fewer regulations.
+But these same upsides can quickly become disadvantages as well.

-Seller financing and purchase-money mortgages are synonyms – one and the same.
-Certain homebuyers may find these options (which may provide more opportunities to finance a home purchase and may even come without a credit check attached) attractive, especially low income or first-time buyers.
-Be advised, though: Some seller financing offers may function more like rental agreements than traditional mortgages and offer unfavorable terms that offset any initial benefits to be had.
-As with any form of mortgage agreement and legally binding real estate contract, it’s important to do your homework and research and consult with a qualified professional up-front.
+Certain home buyers may find these options (which may provide more opportunities to finance a home purchase and may even come without a credit check attached) attractive, especially low-income or first-time buyers.
+Be advised, though: Some seller financing offers may function more like rental agreements than traditional mortgages, and offer unfavorable terms that offset any initial benefits to be had.
+As with any form of mortgage agreement and legally binding real estate contract, it’s important to do your homework and research, and consult with a qualified professional upfront.

 Benefits To The Seller

 Seller financing may prove a good option for those wishing to lend money.
 Select upsides associated with providing it include: